gkotian/gkotian.github.io/travels/_posts/2010-05-04-the-presidential-suite.md

 title: The Presidential Suite
 categories:
 - Ecuador
-excerpt: With Emma & Damir having left Salasaca, the position of "House Manager of Hostel Pachamama" (which used to belong to Emma) was now empty, and I gladly stepped up to shoulder the responsibility.
-Part of my eagerness stemmed from the fact that the House Manager could move into the best room in the hostel, aptly named by the volunteers as The Presidential suite.
 ---

 With Emma & Damir having left Salasaca, the position of "House Manager of Hostel